Hackstur/Readme.Template/README.md

 <!-- CONTRIBUTE -->

 ## 💎 Contribute
-Feel free to send us a message or any bug <sup>🐛</sup> or if you wan a pull request.
+Feel free to send us a message for anything.
 We'd love to ear about improve!.

 Please, have a look at the [Contributor Covenant][contributor covenant].